Table of Contents

 All investment carries risk, it’s how you manage this risk that matters.
 What works for your friends might not be appropriate for you and your financial goals.
 Your investments should reflect what you’re saving for, when you’ll want your money and your financial background.

 Understanding your investor profile and tailoring your portfolio to your tolerance to risk is one of the first steps to achieving your financial goals – it’s the DNA of your investment strategy.

 It’s important you don’t put all your money in one investment – it’s a risky game to play that rarely pays off.
-Instead, manage the risk in your portfolio by spreading your money across investments, asset classes and geographies.
+Instead, manage the risk in your portfolio by spreading your money across investments, asset classes and geographies and get a clearead idea of, for example, how much you can put in an ISA.
 Any losses should be offset by gains made elsewhere in your portfolio.

 Diversification takes time, skill and knowledge to get right – not to mention the extra capital to trade yourself.
 That’s why many investors prefer the experts to do it for them.
 These funds can come with hefty price tags, however, which can eat into your return and delay you from achieving your goals.

-Before you chose an investment, make sure you take the time to understand the fee structure.
-At Moneyfarm, we keep are costs simple and low-cost.
+Before you choose an investment, make sure you take the time to understand the fee structure.
+At Moneyfarm, we keep our costs simple and low-cost.
 You deserve to know how much you’re paying and keep as much of your money as possible.

 - Invest your savings in a stocks and shares ISA

-- Invest your way – make sure your portfolio reflect you and your financial goals
+- Invest your way – make sure your portfolio reflects you and your financial goals

 - Make sure your portfolio is diversified across investments, asset classes and geographies to manage risk